 Check for Logical Coherence

-Assess if the advertisement’s claims and supporting arguments are logical and logical.
+Assess if the advertisement’s claims and supporting arguments are logical or illogical.
 Look for any contradictions or inconsistencies that might indicate a fallacy in advertising.

 Evaluate Statistics and Numbers